How to Become Stigma-Free

 In May, 2015, the National Alliance on Mental Illness announced its Stigmafree Campaign which encourages individuals, organizations, and campuses to replace stigma with hope and support for recovery.
 They offer a three-step pledge to become stigma-free, which includes: 1) educate yourself and others about the facts surrounding mental health and mental illness, 2) see the person and not the illness by listening and trying to understand, and 3) take action to lend support on mental health issues to make a difference.
 A recent component of the campaign invites businesses to become a Stigmafree Company and to embrace these practices in the workplace.

-Perhaps one of the most impressive organizations I’ve found in the stigma-free movement is the Stigma Free Zone, which is run by the Stigma-Free Society.
-Based in Canada, its executive director is mental health advocate Andrea Paquette, who is also known for her “Bipolar Babe” blog, which chronicled her personal experiences of coping with bipolar disorder.
+Perhaps one of the most impressive organizations I’ve found in the stigma-free movement is the Stigma Free Mental Health Society.
+Its President and co-founder is mental health advocate Andrea Paquette, who is also known for her “Bipolar Babe” blog, which chronicled her personal experiences of coping with bipolar disorder.

-The Stigma Free Zone offers numerous resources, including a Stigma-Free Test, a Stigma-Free Pledge, and extensive information on creating a stigma-free zone.
+The Stigma Free Mental Health Society offers numerous resources, including a Stigma-Free Tool, a Stigma-Free Pledge, and extensive information on creating a stigma-free society.
 Once you’ve set up your stigma-free zone, you can maintain it with these ACTION steps:

 A – Actively learn and share the facts about stigma, particularly mental illness;